 MSP TechHire offers additional technology training options and a variety of supportive services for students interested in tech careers.

 EMERGE – Based in North Minneapolis and Cedar Riverside, EMERGE helps people facing significant obstacles redefine themselves.
 Every year, we help thousands of adults and youth access jobs, financial coaching, supportive housing, and other key services, along pathways to brighter futures.
 We are committed to creating better jobs, better lives, and better community.
+EMERGE offers basic computer skills courses and IT courses in partnership with Minnesota Computers for Schools and Creating IT Futures Foundation.

 Jewish Family and Children’s Service - Serving people of all backgrounds since 1910, JFCS works with each individual to develop a customized career and training plan in our IT Pathways program.
 Our services also include: career planning assessments and guidance, access to a variety of online technical and professional courses, Math for IT and Writing for IT classes to improve basic skills, customer service training and certification, job search assistance and coaching, resume and cover letter writing assistance, interview preparation, access to our Employer Breakfast and CAFÉ Networking series, and ongoing one-on-one support throughout the training and job search process.